ericwbailey/ericwbailey.website/README.md

 ## Installation

-This website is built using [Enchilada](https://github.com/ericwbailey/enchilada), my dogfooded personal project boilerplate.
+This website is built using [enchilada](https://github.com/ericwbailey/enchilada), my dogfooded personal project boilerplate.
 To get a copy working on your own machine (for whatever reason), clone it via the command line: `https://github.com/ericwbailey/enchilada.git`

-From there, you can follow [Enchilada's setup instructions](https://github.com/ericwbailey/enchilada/wiki/First-Time-Setup#scaffolding).
+From there, you can follow [enchilada's setup instructions](https://github.com/ericwbailey/enchilada/wiki/First-Time-Setup#scaffolding).
 Let me know if they don't work!

 ## Contributing

-I'm not really looking for feature requests for this project, as it's my personal website.
-I would love, however, to get bug reports, especially about accessibility issues, browser rendering inconsistencies, performance bottlenecks, and general usability criticism.
+As it is my personal website, I'm not really looking for feature requests for this project.
+I would, however, love to get bug reports, especially about accessibility issues, browser rendering inconsistencies, performance bottlenecks, and general usability criticism.

 The best way to submit these issues is using this repo's [Issue tracker](https://github.com/ericwbailey/ericbailey.design/issues).
 Please make sure you read the [contributing guidelines](https://github.com/ericwbailey/ericbailey.design/blob/master/CONTRIBUTING.md#submitting-issues) before doing so!